 - make sure that the exclusion is as short as is possible

-- investigate whether there were extraneous circumstances leading to your child's actions, such as whether he or she was bullied or provoked by racial or sexual harassment
+- investigate whether there were extraneous circumstances leading to your child's actions, such as whether where your child has suffered bereavement, has mental health issues or has been subject to bullying

 - take into consideration the school's policies concerning pupil behaviour, as well as other legislation, if appropriate